denOldTimer/sc-dc-php-mvc/ReadMe.md

-# QuickStart Docker-Compose API Environment
+# SC-DC-PHP-MVC Environment
+- SC : ScorpioCoding
+- DC : Docker-Compose
+- PHP:
+- MVC: Model-View-Controller

 ## Docker-Compose
-I recreated the run-time environment to Docker-Compose So you'll find the docker files within the git.
+I created the run-time environment to Docker-Compose So you'll find the docker files within the git.
 Beware you need Docker & Docker-Compose up and running to use this git.

 ## PDO Version
-The original uses Msqli and I like PDO so I started converting the course to PDO.
+The Environment will be using PDO

 ## Author
 I'm the ["denOldTimer"](https://github.com/denOldTimer) from [ScropioCoding.com](https://scorpiocoding.com) and I'm a self-taught full-stack developer.